n8n-io/n8n-docs/docs/embed/configuration.md

 ## Authentication

-n8n can be secured via Basic Authentication by setting the following environment variables:
+You can secure n8n using Basic Authentication by setting the following environment variables:

 ```sh
 export N8N_BASIC_AUTH_ACTIVE=true